 With continued advances in monitoring technology, it’s never been easier to track real-time weather data right in our own backyard!
-Pair this technology with the easy-to-use AcuRite mobile app that make it simple to understand the changing conditions and their impact quickly, so you know which steps you can take to protect your home and family.
+Pair this technology with the easy-to-use AcuRite mobile app that make it simple to quickly understand the changing conditions and their impact, so you know which steps you can take to protect your home and family.

 Let's look at eight ways temperature impacts your home:

 1. A/C and Heating Costs: